SlyJose/Hacking-Notes/Hacking-Vault/MSSQL Command Execution.md

 #### 📔 Run payloads

-1) With command execution, we can work towards executing a Beacon payload.
-As with other servers in the lab, the SQL servers cannot talk directly to our team server in order to download a hosted payload.
-Instead, we must setup a reverse port forward to tunnel that traffic through our C2 chain.
+1) With command execution in the MS SQL server, we can work towards executing a Beacon payload. ==If you encounter a situation where the MS SQL cant reach the C2 directly, or there are firewall restrictions, tunnel the communication through one of the pwned machines (your current beacon session).
+Then, get the beacon into the server and run it.

+In this lab exercise, the MSSQL Server cant reach the C2, we will:
+- enable communication on the local firewall
+- open a reverse port forward on machine **wkstn-2**
+- route traffic reaching wkstn-2 on port 8080 to port 80 on C2 (so the MSSQL can get the payload)
+- the payload will be downloaded and run with the powershell command executed on the ms sql server
+- connect to it since its a bind connection payload (smb_x64.exe)

 ```
 beacon> run hostname